 Frequently Asked Questions

-Curious about the Gold Star opportunity, but want more info?
+Curious about the Gold Star Chili franchise opportunity, but want more info?
 We’ve got you covered.

-Below is a list of answers to common questions prospective franchise owners ask while they are researching franchise opportunities with Gold Star.
+Below is a list of answers to common questions prospective franchise owners ask while they are researching opportunities as a Gold Star Chili franchise owner.
 If you don’t see the answer to your specific question on this list, please give us a call using the number on this page or fill out a form to download our Franchise Information Report and learn more.

 How old is Gold Star?